abeswz/pocket-bank-account/README.md

 -  Validate user account balance before the money transfer operation.

 -  Validate process through the authorization service before the end operation.

--   A operação de transferência deve ser uma transação (ou seja, revertida em qualquer caso de inconsistência) e o dinheiro deve voltar para a carteira do usuário que envia.

--   No recebimento de pagamento, o usuário ou lojista precisa receber notificação (envio de email, sms) enviada por um serviço de terceiro e eventualmente este serviço pode estar indisponível/instável.
-Use este mock para simular o envio (https://run.mocky.io/v3/54dc2cf1-3add-45b5-b5a9-6bf7e7f1f4a6).

--   Este serviço deve ser RESTFul.
+-  The transfer operation must be a transaction, this is included for all inconsistencies through the every operation could be reverted and all money must return to the initial operation user wallet.

+-  For money receive process, the user ou company must receive a notification by email or sms, consider all implications for this type of service like disponibility issues or instability and offline operations.

 ### Payload

-Faça uma **proposta** :heart: de payload, se preferir, temos uma exemplo aqui:
+This is an example of payload for a transaction

 POST /transaction